xuintl/RobotaPsyche/March 9 - Midterm/README.md

 If I have implemented this, the behavior of the insects would be like mosquitoes - we cannot find them except that we have something, the light sources, appealing to them.

-### Unlimited light sources with no lagging
+### Fading trials with no lagging

 In the attempt to fix the lagging bug, I tried to apply other approaches to implement the fading trails, yet it does not resolve the issue of lagging - it appears that some other calculations occupy a high level of resources as well.
 So I decided to

 - remove the trail functionality
-- and limit the maximum amount of light sources.
+- and limit the maximum number of light sources.